Last Updated on 04/24/2023 by Glynn Willard

 If you’re going to make a habit of bringing water to your rig while boondocking, invest in a small DC water pump.

-When our tank would get low, we would just start filling our water bottles and cooking water from the cans.
+When our tank would get low, we would just start filling our water bottles and cooking water from the Jerry cans.

 That way we reserved the water in the main tank for showers and washing dishes.